PCDMZ-DEV/Sleek/README.md

 </div>

 # Sleek
-This is a fully functional version of the MIT License Sleek Dashboard.
+This is a fully functional version of the MIT Licensed Sleek Dashboard.
 Developed with Visual Studio 2017 and ASP.NET Core 2, it implements every feature provided by the template.

 ##Latest Release
 Users can sign in and controls are kept in context with their credentials.
 (Admin, Manager or Ordinary User)